pyepics/pyepics/doc/ca.rst

    :type callback: ``None`` or callable
    :param callback_data: extra data to pass on to a user-supplied callback function.

-   :meth:`put` returns 1 on success and -1 on timed-out
+   :func:`put` returns 1 on success and -1 on timed-out

    Specifying a callback will override setting `wait=True`.
 This callback function will be called with keyword arguments